unjs/lmify/README.md

 ### `setPackageManager(name)`

 Set preferred package manager to use.
-By default it will be guessed.
+By default, it will be guessed.

 ```js
 const { setPackageManager } = require('lmify')